 Yes, Louisville has more than entertainment in the form of thoroughbred horses to offer; it has quality jazz performance that stems from a rich musical history.
 On this page we will introduce you to that history in the hope that you will choose to come to Louisville to enjoy the excellent art of JAZZ.

-(An Interview with Gary Falk, By Carla Rueckert-McCarty – published in the Spring 2007 LJS Newsletter)
+(An Interview with Gary Falk, By Carla Rueckert-McCarty – originally published in the Spring 2007 LJS Newsletter)

 Gary Falk, well-rounded saxophone and flute player, owner/manager of Falk Audio and Louisville historian, met with me at Kaelin’s Restaurant to offer some insights on the history of the jazz scene in this area.